bmeviauac01/softwarelab1/docs/Lab-EFREST/index.md

 ### Create and check out your Git repository

-1. Create your personal git repository at: <TBD>
+1. Create your git repository at: <TBD>

 1. Wait for the repository creation to complete, then check out the repository.